unclezs/fastforge/packages/flutter_app_packager/README.md

 ---

-Part of [fastforge](https://github.com/fastforgedev/fastforge), See also https://fastforge.dev
+Part of [fastforge](https://github.com/fastforgedev/fastforge).
+For more information, visit https://fastforge.dev